Advanced Management in Libraries and Information Agencies

 - Information managers who want to update their management skills

 - There is an impending wave of library and information manager retirements that will create thousands of open positions.

 - Information agency managers earn higher salaries: between 10 and 30,000 dollars more than librarians who do not supervise.

 - Few existing programs are aimed at preparing practitioners to move into management positions.

 INFO 5300.
 Management of Information Agencies.
 3 hours.
 Management principles and practices.
 Problem-solving, public relations and program development.
 Libraries and information centers and their social and political context.
 Coping with change.
 Facilities and equipment.
 Representative research and data analysis.

 INFO 5302.
 Advanced Management of Information Agencies.
 3 hours.
 Advanced topics in administration of different types of libraries, information systems and related agencies; planning and program development; personnel and financial management; legal problems and political relations; problem-solving and decision making; project and systems management; funding and support; issues and trends.
 Individual investigation of selected problems.
 Prerequisite: INFO 5300

 INFO 5303.
 Financial and Human Resource Management in Information Agencies.
 3 hours.
 Problems and topics in personnel and financial management.
 Recruitment, training and supervision.
 Work environments; position and staff evaluation; wage and salary management; collective bargaining; funding; budgeting and accounting systems; expenditure and income control; audits; inventory control; insurance.
 Current trends and case studies of common problems.
 Prerequisite: INFO 5300

-One of the following "type of library" courses:
+One of the following "types of library" courses:

 INFO 5320.
 Public Libraries.
 3 hours.
 Problems of organization and management of public libraries and urban/rural library systems; their resources, functions and services.
 Related municipal, regional and state information agencies and services.
 Federal and state programs; development and trends.
 Individual investigation of major issues and topics.